jaymcgavren/jaymcgavren.github.io/_posts/2023-04-02-game-design-analysis.markdown

 Hopefully you've seen my [analysis of Subnautica: Below Zero](https://jay.mcgavren.com/2022/09/14/subnautica-below-zero-game-design-analysis.html).
 There are many other noteworthy puzzles, mechanics, and conventions in games, but most games don't warrant a blog post unto themselves.
 This post is a catch-all for other patterns I want to record.

 This will be a living document, so expect edits and additions over time.
+(Yeah, that's not how blog posts are supposed to work.
+Send me some traffic and I'll start following the rules.)

 <!--more-->

-If objects need to be interacted with, they are glowing and flashing, or at least heavily lit.
-They are never static in appearance.

 Power attacks do heavy damage, but have a windup and/or a recovery time, during which you are vulnerable.